 The individual modules contain interactive projects and quizzes that match your learning level.
 Your own level of knowledge is thus checked again and again.
-In addition to practical tasks, Codecademy also offers discussion forums, programming language glossaries, blog posts and articles to help you learn programming.
+In addition to practical tasks, Codecademy also offers discussion forums, programming language glossaries, blog posts, and articles to help you learn to program.
 According to their own data, 45 million learners have improved their programming skills via their website in just seven years – are you one of them?

 Here you compete directly with participants who learn coding to improve your development skills by solving code challenges.
 The competition is fun because you earn points for solving the challenges and compete for a top spot on the HackerRank leaderboard.
 Again, there are no set lessons – the clear philosophy is “learning by doing”, so as a beginner you might want to use the program more as an exercise alongside another curriculum.

 The educational platform allows you to use the famous elite MIT Institute for free.
 The online library includes all topics that are taught at the university as well.
 Computer science courses can be found at the School of Engineering.
 Compared to the other courses mentioned here, there is no gamification approach.
 Working through this material requires a lot of discipline and homework and tests must be completed and graded independently.
 For more experienced programmers, there are impressive courses here that you should take a closer look at during your learning journey.

 The Hasso Plattner Institute (HPI) also offers educational opportunities that are not only open to its own students.
 On its interactive education platform, you can find free online courses without admission restrictions.
 The courses in the areas of design thinking, information technology, and computer science are offered in German or English.